-While everyone advises you to get an insurance for yourself, your possessions, and your loved ones, no one talks about the different kinds of insurance that are available.
-Most of you know must be aware of the two basic types of insurance: life insurance and general insurance.
+While everyone advises you to get insurance for yourself, your possessions, and your loved ones, no one talks about the different kinds of insurance that are available.
+Most of you now must be aware of the two basic types of insurance: life insurance and general insurance.
 However, there must be a simple question in your mind – what are the key differences between the two, and how they can benefit you and your family in your hour of need?
 Picking the right insurance is vital if you want to reap its advantages.
-Therefore, here is a simplified yet detailed guide on insurance, so you know when to choose what.
+Here is a simplified yet detailed guide on insurance, so you know when to choose what.

 Types of Life Insurance

-- Term Life Insurance: In this plan, the policy holder is insured for a fixed term or period.
+- Term Life Insurance: In this plan, the policyholder is insured for a fixed term or period.
 If the insured person passes away within this term, then the nominee or family members of the insured can file a claim to the insurance company and receive the insurance money.
-With an increase in life expectancy, term plans these days offer policies that can cover you till you are 99 years old.
+With an increase in life expectancy, term plans these days offer policies that can cover you till you are 99 years old

 This plan is unique because it is a combination of insurance and investment.
 A part of the premium is reserved for the policy and the sum assured, while the other part is used for investments.
-On maturity, the nominee or the policy holder gets the sum assured as well as the bonus earned from investments.
+On maturity, the nominee or the policyholder gets the sum assured as well as the bonus earned from investments

-- Money Back Plan: This plan works just like an endowment plan, but the beneficiary need not wait till the policy matures to get the returns.
-Money back plans pay returns after fixed intervals within the policy term.
-For example, after 5 years or 10 years from the date, a personbuys the policy.
+- Money-Back Plan: This plan works just like an endowment plan, but the beneficiary need not wait until the policy matures to get the returns.
+Money-back plans pay returns after fixed intervals within the policy term, for example, after 5 years or 10 years from the date of the purchase of the policy

 While life insurance covers the life of a person, general insurance provides cover to other aspects and assets in a person’s life, for example, health, car, travel, home, etc. This type of cover insures assets against theft or damage due to fires, natural calamities, accidents, man-made disasters like riots or terrorist attacks, etc. While life insurance policies provide cover against the risk of life, general insurance provides cover against other types of risks that may affect a person’s health or some of his/her physical assets like a home or a vehicle etc.